tremberic/orchestration-framework/README.md

 #### Where does the Agent Gateway run?

 - This library is optimized for client-side orchestration.
-If you prefer a managed service that does the orchestration inside of Snowflake, we recommend using the Snowflake Chat API.
+If you prefer a managed service that does the orchestration inside of Snowflake, we recommend using the Snowflake Cortex Agent API.

 #### Can I use the Agent Gateway within SPCS or a Snowflake Notebook?

-- Yes, the Agent Gateway can run in SPCS and Snowflake notebooks backed by a container runtime.
-To install the library directly from GitHub, you must enable a network rule with an external access integration.
+- Yes, the Agent Gateway can run in SPCS and Snowflake notebooks.
+To install the library directly from GitHub or Pypi, you must enable a network rule with an external access integration.
 Here is an example configuration:

 ```sql